jenyss/langgraph-codeact-excel-worker/README.md

 **Workflow**

 * The agent uses the ```preview_excel_structure``` tool to inspect the file, including column names and sample values and then hands over to ```CodeAct``` mode.
-* ```CodeAct``` follows the system prompt instructions to translate the user's question into a DuckDB SQL query based on the detected columns.
+* ```CodeAct sub-task``` follows the system prompt instructions to translate the user's question into a DuckDB SQL query based on the detected columns.
-* ```CodeAct``` generates Plotly visualization, considering the user's preferred chart type if specified.
+* ```CodeAct sub-task``` generates Plotly visualization, considering the user's preferred chart type if specified.
 * Finally, the agent displays the result and completes the task only if all steps are successfully executed.

 ![preview-tool-visualize-codeact visualization](preview-tool-visualize-codeact.png)